Adeagbo-Olamide/DSA-CAPSTONE-PROJECT-KMS-/README.md

 - Which consumer customer that they had the highest profit on
 - The segment the customer that returned items belong to

+#### NOTE: Information on the above data set have been represented and uploaded on the repositry.
+yes, the company appropriately spent shipping cost based on the order priority